 A4 4464 BITTERN in Garter Blue with valences and

-the ‘longest-ever’ restored teak train approaches Highley Station.
+the ‘longest-ever’ (as of 2012) restored teak train approaches Highley Station.

 Photo James Bryan.